Performing the Solos for strings and bass

 Gauwerky also demonstrates various pizzicato possibilities in his masterclass on the Solo for Cello here.

 The string parts require various different bowing techniques: in addition to ‘col arco’, Cage specifies sul ponticello (playing over the bridge), sul tasto (playing over the fingerboard) and col legno (playing with the wood of the bow).
 These techniques will be familiar to most players, but sometimes they are made more challenging by being combined with other techniques.
-The musicians discuss bowing techniques here.
-(Link to video: 30:48).
+The musicians discuss bowing techniques in interview.